grcc-cis-openlab/app-development/docs-src/pages/python.md

 ## Install (or Extend) Visual Studio Code

 **Visual Studio Code** (also known as _VS Code_) is a multi-platform code editor and development environment.
-It comes with native support for mutiple programming languages, and has an extensive ecosystem of free or paid extensions to add support for additional languages or frameworks.
+It comes with native support for multiple programming languages, and has an extensive ecosystem of free or paid extensions to add support for additional languages or frameworks.
 To that end, it makes a great tool for learning Python.